Catholic Civil Dialogue Initiative

 - Racial Justice and the Catholic Church

 - Violence in our Communities

-Each dialogue begins with the sharing of catechetical resources to explain Church teaching on the general topic.
-We also encourage adult facilitators to share their experience and help set the stage for a dialogue.
+Each dialogue begins with the sharing of catechetical resources to explore Church teaching on the general topic.
+We also encourage adult facilitators to share their experience and help set the stage for dialogue.
 For sample resources on the topic of Human Life and Dignity, click here.

 To see one of our sample dialogues, click here.

 Youth who choose to participate in three dialogues will receive a Certificate of Completion.
 These dialogues may include:

 - Dialogues hosted in a Catholic school or youth group, at a local or diocesan level

 - Attending a national Zoom dialogue, hosted by the Catholic Civil Dialogue Initiative

 - Attending a national civil dialogue at the National Catholic Youth Conference (NCYC) or another program sponsored by the Catholic Civil Dialogue Initiative

 For more information on civil dialogue for youth participants, click here.